garyhouston/tiff66/README.md

 TIFF is a difficult file format, and there may be omissions in this library that prevent correct processing of all possible TIFF files.
 For example, fields that are apparently integers can actually be pointers to arbitrary data.
 Such fields need to be supported in the library explicitly.
 The output of tiff66print will show any unknown fields.
 The sizes of the original and repacked files can also be compared.
 The repacked version may be larger if mmore than one TIFF field points to the same data; encoding will duplicate it.
 Output from tiff66print can also be compared between the original file and the repacked version.
 Some differences are to be expected, such as positions of sub-IFDs.

 Exif blocks are in TIFF format, but may contain proprietary maker notes.
-Currently, only Canon, Nikon and Panasonic maker notes are encoded and decoded.
+Currently, only Canon, Nikon, Olympus and Panasonic maker notes are encoded and decoded.
 In some cases, unsupported maker notes will be broken if the Exif block is repacked, since they contain pointers that would need adjustment.

 This library makes no provision for modification of data in multiple threads.
 Mutexes etc., should be used as required.